-During the COVID-19 emergency, MIT’s Student Mental Health and Counseling Services are offering telehealth appointments for eligible MIT students.
-To find out if you’re eligible and schedule an appointment, call (617) 253-2916.
-You’ll need to fill out the informed consent for telehealth treatment form and return it to the email address listed on the form (Adobe Acrobat required for e-signature).
+MIT’s Student Mental Health and Counseling Services is available for both in-person and telehealth appointments for eligible MIT students.
+To find out if you’re eligible and schedule an appointment, call 617-253-2916.
+For telehealth appointments, you’ll need to fill out the informed consent for telehealth treatment form and return it to the email address listed on the form (Adobe Acrobat required for e-signature).

 For undergraduates, if you need help or support during this time, please email firstname.lastname@example.org and someone will respond as soon as possible.
 If you’re connected to a dean in S3, please email your dean directly.
 You can also call (617) 253-4861 and leave a voicemail.

 For graduate students, Grad Support provides consultation, coaching, and advocacy on matters related to academic and life challenges.
 If you’re dealing with an issue that’s impacting your ability to attend class, complete work, or take an exam, email email@example.com or call (617) 253-4860.

 DoingWell is a new resource to help you along your wellbeing journey at MIT.
 This site includes information, resources, and events from around the Institute that help you prioritize your physical and mental health, develop healthy relationships, and find a sense of purpose.